dieselfox1/fincommerce/docs/wc-cli/cli-faq.md

 ### What is FinCommerce CLI?

 - FinCommerce CLI (WC-CLI) is a command-line interface for managing FinCommerce settings and data.
-It provides a fast and efficient way to perform many tasks that would otherwise require manual work via the WordPress admin interface.
+It provides a fast and efficient way to perform many tasks that would otherwise require manual work via the finpress admin interface.

 ### How do I install FinCommerce CLI?